 - I believe in giving your scalp a jolly good scrub, don't be shy with this bar.
 Once the soap is on your hair scrub your scalp with your fingers just the way you normally would.
 This stimulates your scalp to start doing it's job.

 - If you live in a hard water area you may want to wet your hair first with a spoonful of bicarb in warm water - why?
 It can help your bar foam better.
 And then after washing twice with the shampoo bar use more bicarb in your final rinse.
 And rinse, rinse, rinse.
 This can also help the transition phase where apple cider vinegar is not quite doing the trick.

 - One of the most effective ways to cut through the 'grease' is to do a final rinse with Apple Cider Vinegar in warm water at the point you would normally condition.
-Just look at it that this is your new conditioner for now until you can go without........1 tablespoon of Apple Cider Vinegar in a pint of warm water will be enough.
+Just look at it that this is your new conditioner for now until you can go without........1 tablespoon of Apple Cider Vinegar in a half pint of warm water will be enough.
 Pour over your hair after doing 2 shampoos, then massage in and rinse off.

 - The temptation is to wash your hair more but this has the opposite effect.
 I know it's not always possible but if you can wash your hair less it will transition quicker - wear a hat or a ponytail!

 - After a while you will start to find that you are making progress and that your hair will feel much better, even better than before.